camilobdez/Pathfinder/README.md

 - Techie Delight.
 (2022).
 Shortest path in a maze – Lee Algorithm.
 Techie Delight.
 - Pencil Programmer.
 (2022).
 Shortest Path in Maze using Backtracking.
 Pencil Programmer.
 - Li, J. and Han, X. (2019).
 Revised Pulse Algorithm for Elementary Shortest Path Problem with Resource Constraints.
 Seventh International Symposium on Computing and Networking.

+## Acknowledgements
+This project was created for our course of algorithms and data structures and includes contributions from various open-source libraries.

+## Collaborators

+- Camilo Bermúdez
+- Luis Baena